ArpanIng/LMS/COMMANDS.md

 ### Default Group Assignment

-By default, users created through the `CustomUser` model directly are assigned to the "Admin" group.
+By default, users created through the `CustomUserManager` manager directly are assigned to the "Admin" group.

 ## Proxy Models